-Substantive, developmental, and structural editing all mean the same thing.
-We call all of these Story Editing.
+Substantive, developmental, and structural editing all mean the same thing when we’re referring to long-form fiction.
+We call all of these Story Editing because we are evaluating the story, not the words.
 Story Coaching is done by an editor who is performing a story edit.

 Editing is sometimes thought of as changing a poorly written phrase into a better one.
 Story editing is so much more.
 It means looking at the characters and asking why each one is in the story.
 It means looking for patterns, finding emotion, evaluating the structure of scenes, chapters and word count.
 It means testing the setting against the plot and so on.

 - Word count – for your genre and per scene

 - The structure of scenes per chapter

 - Story flow and pacing (Scene openings and scene endings)